-The WD90C20 can control up to one megabyte of video RAM.
-However, the memory map for IBM PC and compatibles assigns 128 Kbytes of the available 1Mbyte total system space to the video controller.
+The WD90C20 can control up to 1 Mbyte of video RAM.
+However, the memory map for IBM PC and compatibles assigns 128 Kbytes of the available 1 Mbyte total system space to the video controller.
 Therefore, the video memory space starts at A000:0H and ends at BFFF:FH.
-This space is further limited to a 64Kbyte video memory partition to allow a second video card to co-exist.
+This space is further limited to a 64 Kbyte video memory partition to allow a second video card to co-exist.

 The WD90C20 has two offset registers that help address 512 Kbytes of linear addressed memory.
-These are PROA and PROB.
+These are PR0A and PR0B.
 These registers contain an offset which gets added to the system address when accessing more than 64 Kbytes of video memory.
-Address offset register PROA is the primary address offset register and is always enabled.
-Alternatively, Address offset register PROB is enabled only if PR1 bit 3 is set to 1.
-PROA and PROB provide a seven bit offset that is added to address bits A (18:12) of the system address to form a 20-bit address.
-The arrangement is similar to that of the segment register DS and ES of the 8088/80X86 architecture, with PROA and PROB providing 4 Kbyte segments.
+Address offset register PROA is the primary address offset register and is always Alternatively, Address offset register enabled.
+PROB is enabled only if PR1 Bit 3 is set to 1.
+PROA and PROB provide a 7-bit offset that is added to address Bits A (18:12) of the system address to form a 20-bit address.
+The arrangement is similar to that of the segment register DS and ES of the 8088/80X86 architecture, with PR0A and PR0B providing 4 Kbyte segments.

-In a 64K VGA address space (as defined by Graphics Miscellaneous Register Bits 3 and 2), when PROB is enabled by setting PR1 bit 3 = 1, PR address offset registers, PROA and Alternate Offset Address register (PROB), may be used to access two 32 Kbyte video RAM windows.
-PROA window is mapped from A800:0H- AFFF:FH while PROB is mapped from A000:0H- A7FF:FH.
+In a 64 Kbyte VGA address space (as defined by Graphics Miscellaneous Register Bits 3 and 2), when PR0B is enabled by setting PR1 Bit 3 = 1, PR address offset registers, PR0A and Alternate Offset Address register (PR0B), may be used to access two 32 Kbyte video RAM windows.
+PR0A window is mapped from A800:0H-AFFF:FH while PR0B is mapped from A000:0H-A7FF:FH.

-When there is a 128 Kbyte address space (as defined by Graphics Miscellaneous Register bits 3 and 2) and the Alternate Offset register is enabled, PROA is mapped from B000:0H-BFFF:FH, while PROB is mapped from A000:0H-AFFF:FH.
+When there is a 128 Kbyte address space (as defined by Graphics Miscellaneous Register Bits 3 and 2) and the Alternate Offset register is enabled, PR0A is mapped from B000:0H-BFFF:FH, while PR0B is mapped from A000:0H-AFFF:FH.

-5.10.2 PR1 - Memory Size, Read/write Port = 3CF, Index = 0B
+5.10.2 PR1 - Memory Size, Read/write Port = 3CF, Index = 0BH

 BIT FUNCTION

-7,6 Memory Size Select
+7, 6 Memory Size Select

-5, 4 Memory Map select
+5, 4 Memory Map Select

-3 Enable Alternate Address Offset
+3 Enable Alternate Address Offset Register PROB

-Register PR0B

 2 16-Bit Video Memory

-1 16-Bit BIOS ROM
+1 Reserved

 0 BIOS ROM Map Out

-This register is 8 bits wide.
-Bits PR1 (1:0) are latched internally at power on reset from the corresponding memory data bus pins MD(1:0), using either pull-up or pull-down external resistors.
+This register is eight bits wide.
+Bits PR1 (1:0) are latched internally at power-on reset from the corresponding memory data bus pins MD(1:0), using either pull-up or pull-down external resistors.
 Pull-up resistors on MD(1:0) cause PR1(1:0) bits to be latched low.